 The Company's products consist of the Prosigna breast cancer assay, the nCounter Analysis System and related diagnostic kits.
-Product revenue from instruments and diagnostic kits is recognized generally upon shipment or when the instrument is ready for use by the end customer.
+Product revenue from diagnostic kits is generally recognized upon shipment.
+Product revenue from instruments is generally recognized when the instrument is ready for use by the end customer.
 Shipping and handling costs incurred for product shipments are included in product revenue.
 Revenue is presented net of the taxes that are collected from customers and remitted to governmental authorities.
-There was no revenue from instrument sales for either of the three months ended March 31, 2022 or 2021.